Mafalda-SFU/Mafalda-SFU.github.io/docs/chronology.md

 difficulties, development speed, or due to having other personal or professional priorities.
 If you are interested on any of the future roadmap topics, contact us to discuss a sponsorship or commercial services.

-### Round 3: Mafalda hierarchical horizontal scaling (January 2023 - April 2023)
+### Round 3: Mediasoup vertical scaling (January 2023 - April 2023)

-Use of remote control modules to create a central controller that can dispatch and delegate requests to the Mafalda instances running in other servers, and route and interconnect them.
+Implement vertical scaling of Mediasoup, based on code from Mafalda module.

 ### Round 4: P2P decentralized horizontal scaling (May 2023 - August 2023)